 The Authority receives a portion of its revenues from the State through payments made or appropriated by the State to the Authority for various programs and services.
-See "State of California Budget and Supplemental Financial Information" herein for a description of the proposed State budget for Fiscal Year 2014-15, the May revision to the proposed State budget for Fiscal Year 2014-15 and the 2013-14 State Budget Act (defined herein).
-No assessment can be made by the Authority as to the significance of budgetary problems that may affect the State in Fiscal Year Fiscal Year 2014-15, including any measures that may be taken by the State to balance its budget.
-There can be no assurances that the 2014-15 State Budget Act or any future budget or budget amendment will not place additional burdens on local governments, including the Authority, or will not significantly reduce revenues to such local governments, and the Authority cannot predict the ultimate impact of the 2014-15 State Budget Act or any future budget or budget amendment, if any, on the Authority's financial situation.
+See "State of California Budget and Supplemental Financial Information" herein for a description of the Fiscal Year 2014-15 State Budget (defined herein), the Fiscal Year 2015-16 Proposed State Budget (defined herein) and the May Revision to the Fiscal Year 2015-16 Proposed State Budget Act (defined herein).
+No assessment can be made by the Authority regarding any budgetary problems that may affect the State in Fiscal Years 2014-15 or 2015-16, including any measures that may be taken by the State to balance its budget.
+There can be no assurances that the State Budget Act for Fiscal Year 2015-16 or any future budget or budget amendment will not place additional burdens on local governments, including the Authority, or will not significantly reduce revenues to such local governments, and the Authority cannot predict the ultimate impact of the Fiscal Year 2015-16 State Budget Act or any future budget or budget amendment, if any, on the Authority's financial situation.